mlc-ai/web-llm/README.md

 });
 ```

-Then in the main logic, we register the service worker and then create the engine using
+Then in the main logic, we register the service worker and create the engine using
 `CreateServiceWorkerMLCEngine` function.
 The rest of the logic remains the same.

 ```typescript